-The Safety Alert Symbol means ATTENTION!
+\triangle The Safety Alert Symbol means ATTENTION!
 BECOME ALERT!
-YOUR SAFETY IS INVOLVED!

-Failure to follow WARNING instructions could result in severe injury or death to the motorcycle operator, a bystander, or a person inspecting or repairing the motorcycle.

-A CAUTION indicates special precautions that must be taken to avoid damage to the motorcycle.

-A NOTE provides key information to make procedures easier or clearer.
+YOUR SAFETY IS INVOLVED! ▲ WARNING Failure to follow WARNING instructions could result in severe injury or death to the motorcycle operator, a bystander, or a person inspecting or repairing the motorcycle.
+CAUTION: A CAUTION indicates special precautions that must be taken to avoid damage to the motor cycle.
+NOTE: A NOTE provides key information to make procedures easier or clearer.